 - Think about the person you are memorializing.

 Did he or she have favorite songs or a type of music they were particularly fond of?
 Remember, the funeral music you select does not have to be traditional “funeral music.”
-Today many people are opting for songs that have significance to the person being honored rather than selecting from a list of standard choices.
+Today, many people opt for songs that have significance to the person being honored rather than selecting from a list of standard choices.

 - Decide what type of tone you would like to set.

 Listen to the songs you are considering with that in mind.
-If you would like an upbeat service your selections may be different than if you are trying to set a more reflective mood.
+If you would like an upbeat service, your selections may be different than those selected to set a more reflective mood.